National Archives acknowledges classified documents were found in boxes at Mar-a-Lago after Trump left office - KESQ

 The Justice Department did not immediately respond to a request for comment.
 CNN previously reported that the Archives had asked the Justice Department to investigate Trump’s handling of White House records.

-The Archives, which maintains executive branch records after a president leaves office, said in the Friday letter that it is “in the process of inventorying the contents of the boxes.”
+The Archives said in the Friday letter that it is “in the process of inventorying the contents of the boxes.”
 That process is expected to be complete by February 25, Ferriero wrote.

 The Archives also has asked Trump’s representatives to search for additional records that may be missing from the government’s collection, according to the letter.